-NEW YORK (1010 WINS) – A residential high-rise in the Bronx partially collapsed on Wednesday morning, but miraculously no one has been reported injured, officials said.
+NEW YORK (1010 WINS) – A residential high-rise in the Bronx partially collapsed on Wednesday morning, but miraculously no one was reported injured, officials said.

 The FDNY said it received a call at 8:10 a.m. about an explosion and incinerator shaft collapse at 205 Alexander Ave. in Mott Haven.
 The building is part of NYCHA's Mitchel Houses.